o-t-w/blog/src/content/blog/html-renaissance.md

 Developers are approaching rendering simple UI components as if they were tackling some kind of hardcore computer science software engineering problem.

 Rich Harris and Ryan Carniato, creators of Svelte and Solid, respectively, have spoken of a huge roadblock to gaining adoption: the lack of UI component libraries for their particular frameworks.
+The gargantuan ecosystem of React is part of the reason newer frameworks have trouble gaining traction.
 For many developer picking a framework, an important part of that ecosystem is UI component libraries.
-Vue has … [GIVE LIST OF COMPONENT LIBRARIES] Svelte has…[LIST] React has some many component libraries its impossible to count.

 I was struck by [this story](https://thenewstack.io/new-york-public-library-on-choosing-react-to-rebuild-website/) of a development team changing their tech stack because they wanted to use some React components:

 > The old digital collections website was built using Ruby on Rails in 2013.
-Even though it was performant, its look was dated… They wanted to update the design of the site to be more modern and more accessible...
-That meant they needed a React framework.
+Even though it was performant, its look was dated… They wanted to update the design of the site to be more modern and more accessible... _That meant they needed a React framework._

 People are literally choosing tech stacks based on finding it too hard to style a checkbox.
 What effectively amounts to some CSS styling of some HTML is all too often deeply tied to a specific niche in the sprawling JavaScript ecosystem.
 In the longer term, this shackles teams to outdated legacy tech and creates open-source vendor lock-in.

 I remember the time when Bootstrap seemed unassailably popular.
-It consists of some CSS files with a docs site.
+Bootstrap consists of some CSS files with a docs site.
 Few people ever complained about the DX of using Bootstrap.
 Has the frontend churn since been genuine innovation or a series of over-engineered Rube Goldberg machines?
-We are endlessly reimplementing what the web already offers.
+Are endlessly reimplementing what the web already offers?

 HTML is mostly idiot-proof for anybody that can be bothered to learn it.
 The same can rarely be said for the series of miscellaneous dependencies, type gymnastics and CSS over-engineering that have defined the last decade.